JuliaNLSolvers/NLsolve.jl/README.md

 If the function `fg!` uses some optimization that make it costless than calling `f!` and `g!` successively, then this syntax can possibly improve the performance.

+## With functions returning residuals and Jacobian as output

+Here it is assumed that you have a function `f(x::Vector)` that returns a newly-allocated vector containing the residuals.
+The helper function `not_in_place` can be used to construct a `DifferentiableMultivariateFunction` object, that can be used as first argument of `nlsolve`.
+The complete syntax is
+therefore:

+    nlsolve(not_in_place(f), initial_x)

+Finite-differencing is used to compute the Jacobian in that case.

+If, in addition, there is a function `g(x::Vector)` returning a newly-allocated matrix containing the Jacobian, it can be passed as a second argument to `not_in_place`.
+Similarly, you can pass as a third argument a function `fg(x::Vector)` returning a pair consisting of the residuals and the Jacobian.

+## With functions taking several scalar arguments

+If you have a function `f(x::Float64, y::Float64, ...)` that takes the point of interest as several scalars and returns a vector or a tuple containing the residuals, you can use the helper function `n_ary` can be used to construct a `DifferentiableMultivariateFunction` object, that can be used as first argument of `nlsolve`.
+The complete syntax is therefore:

+    nlsolve(n_ary(f), initial_x)

+Finite-differencing is used to compute the Jacobian.

 # Fine tunings